Dreamed 2008/3/1, 3/3 and 3/14 by Cory

 D'S SUICIDE

 About two weeks ago, my close friend D killed herself.
 It's brought Karen to my mind again.
-I've been looking at two dreams I had around the time of her death, but before I knew.
+I've been looking at two dreams I had around the time of D's death, but before I knew.

 1: WHAT HAVE I LOST?